angevineMiller/ppi_model/README.md

 **input_data** : Nx4 Numpy array or list

-The input data must be either a list or a Numpy array, and either way it must be shaped Nx4 (i.e. four columns and any number of rows).
+The input data must be either a list or a Numpy array, and it must be shaped Nx4 (four columns and any number of rows).
+There should not be any headers.
 Each row is a single stimulus and the animal's average startle response to that stimulus.
 The rows can occur in any order, but the columns must be in the following order:
 1) prepulse sound level
 2) delay
 3) startle sound level
-4) average startle response for this animal at this stimulus
+4) average startle response for this animal and stimulus

 **plot_model** : boolean (True or False)